 In 1785, Sir William Withering described the use of the foxglove plant, Digitalis purpurea, for treatment of heart failure .
 More than 200 years later, cardiac glycosides are still prescribed for patients with atrial fibrillation and heart failure or left ventricular dysfunction.

 While the overall use of digitalis has declined, the number of patients admitted with digitalis toxicity has remained stable and the use of digitalis antibody fragments has increased .
-In 2007, there were 2565 cases of cardiac glycoside exposures reported to US poison control centers.
-Of these, 121 patients suffered major toxicity and ten died .
+In 2011, there were 2513 cases of cardiac glycoside exposures reported to US poison control centers.
+Of these, 132 patients suffered major toxicity and 27 died .

 The pharmacology, diagnosis, and management of acute and chronic digitalis poisoning will be reviewed here.
 The dosing of digoxin-specific antibody (Fab) fragments for the treatment of digoxin toxicity and the therapeutic use of digoxin are discussed separately.
 (See "Dosing regimen for digoxin-specific antibody (Fab) fragments in patients with digoxin toxicity" and "Use of digoxin in heart failure due to systolic dysfunction" and "Control of ventricular rate in atrial fibrillation: Pharmacologic therapy", section on 'Digoxin' and "Treatment with digoxin: Initial dosing, monitoring, and dose modification".)